navig-me/telert/README.md

 with telert("Teams notification", provider="teams"):
     # This will send to Teams regardless of the default provider
     teams_specific_operation()

+# Use audio notifications
+with telert("Long calculation", provider="audio"):
+    # This will play a sound when done
+    time.sleep(5)

+# Use desktop notifications
+with telert("Database backup", provider="desktop"):
+    # This will show a desktop notification when done
+    backup_database()
 ```

 #### Function Decorator